Notable Industries

 Commercially packaged turmeric powder

-beverages, baked products, dairy products, ice cream, yogurt, yellow cakes, orange juice, biscuits, popcorn-color, sweets, cake icings, cereals, sauces, gelatins, etc. It is a significant ingredient in most commercial curry powders.
+In non-Indian recipes, turmeric is sometimes used as a coloring agent.
+It has found application in canned beverages, baked products, dairy products, ice cream, yogurt, yellow cakes, orange juice, biscuits, popcorn-color, sweets, cake icings, cereals, sauces, gelatins, etc. It is a significant ingredient in most commercial curry powders.

-E100 when used as a food additive) is used to protect food products from sunlight.
+Turmeric (coded as E100 when used as a food additive) is used to protect food products from sunlight.
 The oleoresin is used for oil-containing products.
 The curcumin/polysorbate solution or curcumin powder dissolved in alcohol is used for water containing products.
 Over-coloring, such as in pickles, relishes and mustard, is sometimes used to compensate for fading.

-annatto (E160b), turmeric has been used to color cheeses, yogurt, dry mixes, salad dressings, winter butter and margarine.
+In combination with annatto (E160b), turmeric has been used to color cheeses, yogurt, dry mixes, salad dressings, winter butter and margarine.
 Turmeric is also used to give a yellow color to some prepared mustards, canned chicken broths and other foods (often as a much cheaper replacement for saffron).

 Turmeric is widely used as a spice in Indian and other South Asian cooking.
 Momos (Nepali meat dumplings), a traditional dish in South Asia, are spiced with turmeric.